mitchellh/go-sat/README.md

 If you find an issue with this library, please report an issue.
 If you'd like, we welcome any contributions.
 Fork this library and submit a pull request.

+SAT solving is an intensely competitive and fast-moving area of research.
+As advancements are made, I welcome any contributions or recommendations to improve this solver.